CelluleProjet/Amorpheus/README.md

 # Amorpheus
-A python-based software for the treatment of x-ray scattering data of amorphous and liquid systems
+A Python-based software for the treatment of X-ray scattering data of amorphous and liquid systems

 ## Documentation - how to cite
-Boccato S., Garino Y., Morard G., Zhao B., Xu F., Sanloup C., King A., Guignot N., Clark A., Garbarino G., Morand M., Antonangeli D., Accepted in High Pressure Research, Amorpheus: A python-based software for the treatment of x-ray scattering data of amorphous and liquid systems
+Boccato S., Garino Y., Morard G., Zhao B., Xu F., Sanloup C., King A., Guignot N., Clark A., Garbarino G., Morand M., Antonangeli D., Accepted in High Pressure Research, Amorpheus: A Python-based software for the treatment of X-ray scattering data of amorphous and liquid systems

 https://doi.org/10.1080/08957959.2022.2032032